Matthew Whiteside: Career

 In 2017, Whiteside was commissioned by Scottish Opera to again collaborate with Helene Grøn for a short opera for Scottish Opera Connect called Little Black Lies.
 He was also accepted onto the RTÉ NSO/CMC composer lab to write Repercussive and commissioned by the Institute of Physics for the NI Science Festival to collaborate with Marisa Zanotti on writing Entangled for string quartet, electronics and film based on the work of John Stewart Bell for and premièred at the NI Science Festival 2018 by the Aurea Quartet.
 This work was also featured on his second album Entangled release in October 2019.
 He also scored David Graham Scott's The End of the Game and was supported by Creative Scotland to attended the Atelier for Young Festival and Cultural Managers in Shanghai run by the European Festivals Association.

 While still a student he founded Edit-Point with fellow composer Timothy Cooper.
 Together, along with Nicholas Virgo and Louise Rossiter, they produced 16 concerts of electroacoustic music including concerts at Sound Scotland, Belfast Festival at Queen's and Glasgow City Halls.

 In 2016, Whiteside began The Night With... putting contemporary classical music into informal venues.
 The Night With... became a SCIO in 2018 with Whiteside as CEO & Artistic Director.
 As of December 2018 he has produced 17 concerts in Glasgow, Edinburgh and Aberdeen as The Night With...

+Along with his concert work, in 2023 Whiteside self-published The Guidebook to Self-Releasing Your Music to support composers and musicians through a self‑release process and share his experiences of releasing his own music and developing the record label of The Night With....